-Finding the sweet spot with reverb can be difficult, and too much reverb can definitely be overkill and muddy up your definition.
-When dialing in reverb, keep in mind what you are trying to achieve and the sound that you are going to want.
+Finding the sweet spot with reverb can be difficult, and too much can definitely be overkill and muddy up your definition.
+When dialing it in, keep in mind what you are trying to achieve and the sound that you are going to want.
 If you want a subtle hint of it, the natural spring reverb from your amp might work best.
-For a huge, washed out sound, you may need a digital unit or a combination of numerous reverb types.
+For a huge, washed out sound, you may need a digital unit or a combination of different reverb types.
 When using any method, remember that in essence, reverb is sound reflecting against surfaces and then feeding back against itself.
-The size and construction of the room plays a big role in the level of reverb that will be present.
-A huge arena or stadium has much more reverb than a small club, for instance.
-You should always consider the level of natural reverb when dialing in your reverb effect.
-Applying too much reverb in an already reverberant room will bury the detail of your guitar tone instead of making it sound bigger.
+The size and construction of the room plays a big role in the level that will be present.
+A huge arena or stadium has much more reverberation than a small club, for instance.
+You should always consider the level of natural present when dialing in your reverb effect.
+Applying too much in an already reverberant room will bury the detail of your guitar tone instead of making it sound bigger.

 When used properly, reverb can breathe new life into your guitar tone in any genre.
 Experiment and have fun with it!